rofenac/fo76-db/README.md

    - What are the most valuable items?
    - What's the average value by item type?

 NOTE: The interactivity of the model is finicky at best.
 It's a bit, like from the original TRON movie.
+The model I used can be found [here.](https://example.com](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english)

 ## Sample Output
 ```